truera/kubernetes-ingress-controller/keps/0002-kong-gateway-api.md

 **NOTE**: required for milestone 1 in [graduation criteria](#graduation-criteria)

 For the first iteration of our Gateway API support we will have some limits on functionality that would best be codified.
 For all Gateway related APIs, but particularly the `Gateway` API itself a custom webhook will be added to validate resources.
 The result of which is that end-users will receive an upfront error when they post configurations with options that are not yet supported (see the sections below for components and features that are still TODO).

+Interesting, so what happens if KIC is installed in a cluster which already has another Gateway API implementation?
+Will this not block resources with features that KIC doesn't support to not be usable by the other implementation?

 #### Gateway Controller